kawaiipantsu/twitch-stats-bot/README.md

 I thought about this and I don't think it's unreasonable to ask for, my idea with this bot was to create a "semi" public approach to Twitch TV statistical data but also I know it will require vast amounts of storage space so I'm hosting this on AWS/Amazon Web Services or at least when the project is done that's my idea to take advantage of their storage solutions.
 But that is not cheap but also it's not that expensive so I think that a few donations here and there should keep the project a float.

 Since it's Twitch, let's keep it in the streaming spirit :)

-Tip my Twitch User [ReadyUpDave](http://streamlabs.com/readyupdave)

-Or perhaps give me "bits" directly on my channel via [Twitch TV](https://www.twitch.tv/readyupdave).
+Tip my Twitch User [ReadyUpDave](http://streamlabs.com/readyupdave) or perhaps give me "bits" directly on my channel via [Twitch TV](https://www.twitch.tv/readyupdave).

 You can also donate Bitcoins or Ethereum to me for maintaining the project.